-In Japan, the most common tea is “sencha,” which is green tea made with direct sun exposure and is usually lightly steamed.
+In Japan, the most common tea is “sencha,” green tea made with direct sun exposure and is usually lightly steamed.

-The more expensive “gyokuro” is grown in the shade, which increases certain chemical contents such as amino acids and l-theanine.
-The gyokuro is usually grown with 90% shading for 2 weeks (similar to matcha) leading up to harvest while “kabusecha” is only shaded 40 - 50% for 1 - 2 weeks.
+The more expensive “gyokuro” is grown in the shade, which increases specific chemical contents such as amino acids and l-theanine.
+The gyokuro is usually produced with 90% shading for two weeks (similar to matcha) leading up to harvest, while “kabusecha” is only shaded 40 - 50% for 1 - 2 weeks.

 These subtle differences in growing and processing create vast flavor differences.

-Even though there are dozens of different styles of green tea cultivation and preparation, there are only a few brewing methods that most used and recommend.
+Even though there are dozens of different green tea cultivation and preparation styles, only a few brewing methods are most used and recommended.

-Most cultures use a steeping method, which utilizes hot water to extract the flavor and chemical compounds of the green tea.
-While some high quality teas require brewing variations—such as steeping multiple times or short durations—in general, brewing green tea is pretty straightforward.
+Most cultures use a steeping method, which utilizes hot water to extract green tea's flavor and chemical compounds.
+While some high-quality teas require brewing variations—such as steeping multiple times or short durations—in general, brewing green tea is pretty straightforward.

 Use 2 grams (~1 teaspoon) for every 6-8 ounces of water.
 Larger tea sizes might need to be measured in tablespoons.
 A scale is always best for getting the precise ratio, which increases the chances of producing a delicious cup of tea.

-Aim for water between 160° - 175° degrees and infusing for 2 - 3 minutes.
-Using this method, infuse 2-5 times and enjoy the subtle flavor differences with each subsequent infusion.
+Aim for water between 160° - 175° degrees and infuse for 2 - 3 minutes.
+Invest 2-5 times using this method and enjoy the subtle flavor differences with each subsequent infusion.

-It will vary based on the green tea you use, but these are general guidelines to start with.
+It will vary based on the green tea you use, but these are general guidelines.

-The benefits of green tea have long been documented by Chinese and Japanese scholars.
+Chinese and Japanese scholars have long documented the benefits of green tea.
 Since then, modern health research has tested green tea against the rigors of scientific analysis and found many positive findings.

-Green tea is full of enzymes, polyphenols, flavanols, and amino acids that improve health.
+Green tea contains enzymes, polyphenols, flavanols, and amino acids that improve health.

-One popular amino acid called theanine is a compound known to reduce anxiety and mental stress.
+One popular amino acid, theanine, is a compound known to reduce anxiety and mental stress.
 Theanine is often used as a supplement to promote concentration and focus while reducing anxiety and nervousness, two byproducts of caffeine.

 Theanine improves alpha brain waves in the brain, which are associated with the highest form of cognitive performance capable in human beings.